acmoles/portfolio/portfolio/projects/ecosia.md

 ## Reflections

 <p class="subtitle" style="padding-right: 1em;">
-  This was my first taste of formal team leadership, although I've previously led projects and mentored individuals on a 1:1 basis.
+  This was my first taste of formal team leadership.
 </p>

-Conditions were favourable, which I recognise as fortunate.
+I brought a strong foundation, having led projects and mentored individuals, but I was also fortunate that conditions were favourable.
 I had good relationships with the founding team members.
 They responded well to a culture promoting trust, autonomy and respect.

 ### Product design at scale